 This is an interdisciplinary arts-science research project conducted from a feminist embodied perspective (Allegranti 2019, 2013; 2011).
-The research is commissioned by Moving Pieces Collective and conducted by myself, a research student of the dance and psychology department at University of Roehampton since 2019.
-Moving Pieces Collective is an arts in health theatre organisation founded and directed by Charlie Blowers, an experienced arts psychotherapist, clinical supervisor, Feldenkrais practitioner, and artist.
+The research is commissioned by Moving Pieces Collective and conducted by myself, a research student of the dance and psychology department at the University of Roehampton since 2019.
+Moving Pieces Collective is an art in health theatre organization founded and directed by Charlie Blowers, an experienced art psychotherapist, clinical supervisor, Feldenkrais practitioner, and artist.
 The company approach is to better understand the diverse experiences of those living with medically unexplained symptoms by embracing the relationship between the arts and sciences.
 This research project will investigate the efficacy of the Moving Pieces Collective approach and argues that the Moving Pieces Collective integrative method aims to support people living with medically unexplained symptoms by developing their awareness and skills of self-regulation and thus improve quality of life.
 Currently, I am recruiting participants, please visit for more information the following link: http://www.movingpieces.co.uk/research

 Allegranti, B (2019) Moving Kinship: Between Choreography, Performance and the More-than Human In Thomas, H. and S. Prickett (ed.)
 The Routledge Companion to Dance Studies 1st Edition.
 [Kindle Edition] New York: Routledge